Roberto Maldonado

 Roberto Maldonado is an American politician who served as the alderman of the 26th Ward of the City of Chicago, Illinois from 2009 to 2023.

-Early life, education, and early career, Children
+Early life, education, career and family

-Maldonado earned both his undergraduate and his master's degree from the University of Puerto Rico.
-In Chicago, Maldonado continued his education at Loyola University Chicago where he intended to earn a doctorate of philosophy in clinical psychology.
+Maldonado earned both his undergraduate degree and master's degree from the University of Puerto Rico.
+After moving to Chicago, he continued his studies at Loyola University Chicago, where he pursued doctoral studies in clinical psychology.